LoveYou0011/QueenLydia/media/gif/info.md

-Takes gif data for pl
+Takes gif data for plugins.